Logan-wilson/CSIP/README.md

 # C-SIP

-Code used for the experiments detailed in our paper "Contrastive learning of image representations guided by spatial relations", accepted at WACV'25.
+Code used for the experiments detailed in our paper "Contrastive learning of image representations guided by spatial relations", published at WACV'25.

-The code shall be released shortly.
+Further description of this project shall be published very soon.